LUSHDigital/docker-golang-dep/README.md

 # Docker Dep

-A docker image for the Go dependency tool1
+A docker image for the Go dependency tool

 This image will allow you to install the dependencies required for your Golang application and *vendor* them.
 For more information on how vendoring works with Golang see their [wiki](https://github.com/golang/go/wiki/PackageManagementTools#go15vendorexperiment).